linuxdeepin/deepin-manual/manual/deepin-terminal/en_US/index.md

   - Click on **Horizontal split** to split the interface into top and bottom parts.

-2. You can input commands in each terminal window, and can also view the results of command executed.
+2. You can input commands in each terminal window, and view both the results of the executed command.

 > ![tips](icon/tips.svg): You can also press ![Ctrl](icon/Ctrl.svg)+![Shift](icon/Shift.svg)+![J](icon/J.svg) on keyboard to split vertically, and press ![Ctrl](icon/Ctrl.svg)+![Shift](icon/Shift.svg)+![H](icon/H.svg) to split horizontally.